dhaun/scrivx2pltr/About.md

 ## Unused Plottr features

 There are also things in Plottr that have no obvious equivalent in Scrivener.
-Tags, for example.
-I guess Scrivener keywords are the next best thing, so if you're not using keywords for characters (as outlined above), they could be imported as tags.

 Characters in Plottr have a category, so that you can label them a main or supporting character.
-As of now, all characters are labelled a main character when exporting from Scrivener.
+As of now, all characters are labelled as main characters when exporting from Scrivener.
 I wouldn't know how to mark a character as "supporting" in Scrivener that easily carries over to Plottr.

 There's also no standard way to handle book series in Scrivener.
 You would normally have just one book of a series active, ie. in your drafts folder, ready to be compiled.
 Additional books would either have their own projects or you would keep them in separate (and thus non-standard) folders.